robindrost/docs-1/docs/encoder.md

 - 297MHz HDMI receiver
 - Adaptive HDMI equalizer
-- Support for RGB/YUV 4: 4: 4 8-bit format signals with a pixel frequency of no more than 297MHz
+- Support for RGB/YUV 444 8-bit format signals with a pixel frequency of no more than 297MHz
-- Support for YUV 4:2:2 12-bit format signals with a pixel frequency of no more than 297MHz
+- Support for YUV 422 12-bit format signals with a pixel frequency of no more than 297MHz
-- Support for RGB/YUV 4:4:4 10/12-bit format signals with a pixel frequency of no more than 170MHz
+- Support for RGB/YUV 444 10/12-bit format signals with a pixel frequency of no more than 170MHz
-- Support resulutions up to 4K (4096x2160).
+- Support resolutions up to 4K (4096x2160).
 - Support for capture frame rates up to 144fps (Actual capture frame rate can be limited by the image resolution)

 ### Mixing software